 Most single-location retail bakeries sell to individual owner-operators (often SBA-financed) and to local or regional bakers expanding their footprint — there is no private-equity roll-up wave acquiring storefront bakeries the way there is in HVAC or pest control.
 What changes the buyer pool is a durable WHOLESALE book: pure-wholesale and commercial bakeries with scale, recurring grocer/foodservice programs, and management depth attract strategic acquirers (established bakers such as Flowers Foods, Grupo Bimbo, and Aryzta) and PE-backed food-and-bakery platforms, who pay higher multiples for capacity, brand, and recurring revenue rather than buying a single counter.

 Most Retail Bakeries businesses in the $1M–$10M revenue range trade at roughly 2.5× to 5.0× normalized EBITDA, with a typical deal near 3.5×.
 Smaller, owner-dependent shops sit at the low end; larger, manager-run businesses with recurring revenue reach the top.
-Your actual number depends on your books — that's what the diagnostic computes.
-The range blends recent lower-middle-market closings, main-street marketplace sales, and academic M&A practitioner survey data.
+Your actual number depends on your books — that's what the diagnostic computes, blending recent lower-middle-market closings, main-street marketplace sales, and academic M&A survey data.

 Small, owner-operated retail bakeries are usually valued on SDE (seller's discretionary earnings) — roughly 2–3.5x, averaging near 2.7x in 2025 — while larger and wholesale-tilted bakeries are valued on EBITDA, roughly 3–6x depending on scale, channel mix, and recurring revenue.
 A buyer starts from your normalized earnings, applies the basis that fits your size, and lands on a range from real comps — the diagnostic shows you that same math before they run it, not a generic rule of thumb.